js3888-shunshun/Interactive-Lab-Hub/final project/README.md

 ## Project Plan
 Huiying Zhan (hz764), Hester Li(ql382), Joy Sun(js888)

+### Project Motivation
+Technology has been changing our lives in a tremendous way.
+AI brought infinite capacity to our work and study setting, and relentless yet useless productivity is growing out of control.
+Promoting endless growth like that of cancer cells, capitalism refutes death, which means it also refutes life on the other hand.
+Human beings have been alienated into tools of labor, and their true attributes have been weakened.
+In a more dramatic way, our society is permeated with death drive.

+With the aim of bringing vitality back to our lives, our project serves as a trigger for people to reflect on their true forms of life.
+Six elements are symbols of the origins of the world, and the self-chosen element combinations refers to the person’s inner self, alter ego, in responding to the representatives of nature.
+This connection between inner power and visual patterns creates a dialogue between the self and the digital realm.
+Each interaction becomes a moment of connection between body and light, revealing an unseen aura that blurs the boundary between inner feeling and external form.

 ### Big Idea
 Inner Constellation is an interactive art installation that visualizes a person’s inner energy as a living constellation made of light, color, and motion.
 It invites people to reflect on their emotions through simple, intuitive interactions.